yuming73/cse15l-lab-reports/lab-report-4-week-8.md

 ![expected output3](lab7-screenshot6.png)

 **Tests in `MarkdownParseTest.java`**
+*I created a new file for each snippet and added the tests for each snippet file.*
 ![snippet tests](lab7-screenshot2.png)
-*I created a new file for each snippet and added the tests for each snippet file.*

 **Output From My `MarkdownParse.java` Implementation**
+*All three tests for the Snippets failed as shown in the image below, detailing the specific JUnit output*
 ![my output](lab7-screenshot1.png)
-* Test 1 Failed:
+* Snippet Test 1 Possible Code Change:
-* Test 2 Failed:
+* Snippet Test 2 Possible Code Change:
-* Test 3 Failed:
+* Snippet Test 3 Possible Code Change:

 **Output From Reviewed `MarkdownParse.java` Implementation**
+*All three tests for the Snippets failed as shown in the image below, detailing the specific JUnit output*
 ![reviewed output](lab7-screenshot3.png)
-* Test 1 Failed:
-* Test 2 Failed:
-* Test 3 Failed:

 ---